mothership-gmbh/magerun_mothership/readme.md

 ## <a name="mothership_base_workflow_render"></a>mothership:workflow:render

-Super fancy graph generator.
+Super fancy graph generator!
+Instead of running our state machines, you can also render them for easier debugging.

 The graph creation depends on [graphviz](www.graphviz.org/), so ensure that you have installed it first, so that you can run the ```dot``` command.
 Use ```apt-get install graphviz``` in debian environments.